By the SMU Social Media Team

 A highlight was my 2018 exchange programme with Universidad de las Américas Puebla in Mexico.
 It was an eye-opening experience as I had never been to Mexico, and living so far away from home for an extended period was a catalyst for my growth.
 I came home with a renewed perspective after witnessing how people in Mexico struggle with issues ranging from security, to education, to poverty, but are still content and eager to work hard.

 What were the top highlights from your SMU experience?

 Being a Teaching Assistant (TA) for IS203 (Software Engineering) was something that I won’t forget.
-IS203 is one of the key milestones for students in SIS, as it simulates an actual software project engagement where students are tasked to build a software product as specified by the teaching team.
+IS203 is one of the key milestones for students in SCIS, as it simulates an actual software project engagement where students are tasked to build a software product as specified by the teaching team.

 Throughout the course, the project requirements change and the students must adapt.
 It gets quite stressful, so students would come to me (their TA) for help.
 I remember rushing to join their project meetings to help resolve both technical and non-technical issues, so it was rather hectic.
 But I was always glad to help.

 If you could go back in time, what is one piece of advice you’d give your undergraduate self?

 University is where you learn how to think, how to learn, and how to manage adversity.
 Most importantly, it provides a platform for you to learn how to conquer your own fears.
 It is where you can become ready for the workforce.